 Insect repellents with DL-n-Butyl Phthalate is an estrogen disrupter.
 Your best bet is to use something organic like Buzz Away (an essential oil spray you can purchase at the health food store which is quite effective.)

 Isopropyl alcohol.
 A fatal dose of isopropyl alcohol is less than one ounce.
-Isopropyl alcohol is used as an antibacterial, solvent, denaturant, solvent for spice oleoresins, a food additive in modified hop extract (used for making beer), a food additive in lemon oil and it’s used as a de-foaming agent for processing beet sugar and in yeast.
+Isopropyl alcohol is used as an antibacterial, solvent, denaturant, solvent for spice oleoresins, modified hop extract (used for making beer), lemon oil and it’s used as a de-foaming agent for processing beet sugar and in yeast.
 It’s in all the Purell type hand products you use every day to keep the germs away.

 Lacquer, that shiny covering on some chocolates and candies (like those little red sour balls you can get two packages for a dollar in your gas station convenience store).
 Well, this piles up in your vessels making arteriosclerosis!

 Latex: This is a very dangerous allergy and it’s on the increase.
-Latex, as a food additive, is found in chewing gum, along with beauty masks, balloons, condoms, gloves, synthetic rubber or plastics, racquet ball handles, dental devices and more.
+Latex is found in chewing gum, beauty masks, balloons, condoms, gloves, synthetic rubber or plastics, racquet ball handles, dental devices and more.
 The FDA has reported over 50 life-threatening allergic reactions from the use of latex gloves.
 I have several clients with a stash of Latex glove detox drops on hand.
 Nurses are one profession that seem more at risk for this allergy.

 Maleic Hydrazide is used in the tobacco industry to regulate unwanted sucker growth on 90% of the tobacco crops in the United States.
 It’s also used on potatoes and onions post-harvest to prevent sprouting.
 Symptoms of exposure include CNS and liver damage.
 This chemical is highly toxic.

-Maple nut flavoring as a food additive is made in part from insecticides.
+Maple nut flavoring is made in part from insecticides.

 Methanol (aka Wood alcohol or Wood Spirit).
-Beer contains trace amounts of the food additive, methanol.
-This alcohol solvent, which is used as a food additive, is obtained by the destructive distillation of wood with a nauseating odor.
+Beer contains trace amounts of methanol.
+This alcohol solvent is obtained by the destructive distillation of wood with a nauseating odor.
 It’s used for antifreeze compounds, paints, inks, varnishes, shellacs, wood strippers, windshield wiper solvent, gas antifreeze, radiators, dye solvents, Sterno fuel, home heating oil extenders, octane boosters in gasoline, fuel for soldering torches, softening agents for plastics, to extract hops and spices and in the making of formaldehyde.
 Methanol is highly toxic and readily absorbed through all routes of exposure.
 The narcotic properties severely affect the nervous system.
 It is a dangerous fire hazard.
 A ventilation system is a must when working with any of these products.
 Symptoms of methanol exposure include headache, dizziness, confusion, abdominal pain, lung problems, weakness, coma, blindness, death and blurred vision (gee, this sounds like the high painters get when they are in the spray booth too long without their respirators on.)

 Methyl salicylate (Salicylic Acid or Oil of Wintergreen).
 These items should only be used for spot areas.
 The concentrated stuff is really toxic.

-Methylcellulose (wood pulp) is a food additive found in canned fruits sweetened with artificial sweeteners, Kosher foods, low-calorie crackers (they have to keep that fiber in the crackers somehow), as a beer foam stabilizer, in dietetic products, processed cheese and toppings.
-Large doses of this food additive may cause flatulence—well, no wonder!
+Methylcellulose (wood pulp) is in canned fruits sweetened with artificial sweeteners, Kosher foods, low-calorie crackers (they have to keep that fiber in the crackers somehow), as a beer foam stabilizer, in dietetic products, processed cheese and toppings.
+Large doses may cause flatulence—well, no wonder!
 We don’t have the same gut flora as a porcupine!
-Methylcellulose as a food additive may bind up certain minerals in our bodies making them unavailable as well.
+Methylcellulose may bind up certain minerals in our bodies making them unavailable as well.

 Mineral Oil clogs up the small intestine so it can’t absorb properly.
-It’s a food additive added to bread, de-foaming agents in the sugar beet sugar industry, yeast, used as a coating on fresh fruit and vegetables (remember those slippery tomatoes and cucumbers?), is a lubricant and binder for capsules and tablet making, as a lubricant in the meat packing facilities, as a confectionery sealant, in baby lotions and creams and in cosmetics.
-Mineral oil food additives clog pores on the skin causing blackheads.
+It’s added to bread, de-foaming agents in the sugar beet sugar industry, yeast, used as a coating on fresh fruit and vegetables (remember those slippery tomatoes and cucumbers?), is a lubricant and binder for capsules and tablet making, as a lubricant in the meat packing facilities, as a confectionery sealant, in baby lotions and creams and in cosmetics.
+Mineral oil clogs pores on the skin causing blackheads.

-Non-dairy whipped cream, creamers, chocolate coatings, ice cream, frozen custard, shortening and some vitamin and mineral supplements contain the food additives Polysorbate 60 and polysorbate 80 which is associated with 1,4 Dioxane—a known carcinogen.
+Non-dairy whipped cream, creamers, chocolate coatings, ice cream, frozen custard, shortening and some vitamin and mineral supplements contain Polysorbate 60 and polysorbate 80 which is associated with 1,4 Dioxane—a known carcinogen.

 PCB’s are difficult to stay away from as they are off-gassing from food wraps and plastics.
 NEVER microwave plastic.
 PCB’s also disrupt thyroid hormones, decrease intellectual development, are responsible in part for ADD, language disorders and behavioral memory learning disorders.

-Petrolatum (Vaseline) is a food additive used in candies and as a de-foaming agent in the yeast and beet sugar industry, in baked goods and in confectionary items.
+Petrolatum (Vaseline) is used in candies and as a de-foaming agent in the yeast and beet sugar industry, in baked goods and in confectionary items.

-Phosphoric Acid is a food additive in flavoring agents.
+Phosphoric Acid is added to flavoring agents.
 This chemical is found in skin fresheners, nail polish, canned milk, soda pop, jellies, frozen dairy products, baked goods, candy, cheese and is used in the brewing industry.
 Excess phosphoric acid causes kidney disease and kidney stones.

 Propionic Acid is a by-product of the wood pulp industry.
-This food additive is a waste liquor with a pungent rancid odor used to inhibit mold on butter, fruit, cakes, candy, ice cream, cheese, perfumes and cosmetics.
+It’s a waste liquor with a pungent rancid odor used to inhibit mold on butter, fruit, cakes, candy, ice cream, cheese, perfumes and cosmetics.

-Propyl Acetate is derived from propane or acetate; it is used as a food additive in synthetic flavorings for fruit beverages, ice cream, candy, baked goods and for perfumes.
+Propyl Acetate is derived from propane or acetate; it is used in synthetic flavorings for fruit beverages, ice cream, candy, baked goods and for perfumes.
 It is also used as a solvent for resins.
 It may be irritating to the mucous membrane and narcotic in high doses.

-Propylproionate is a food additive used to flavor liquors.
+Propylproionate is used to flavor liquors.
 Lower doses than what is allowed in these flavored liquors has caused birth defects in experimental animals.
 BUT, propylproionate is also added to frosting, nut products and is in 97% of all seasonings and flavorings.

 Remember Melamine dishes?
 Unbreakable.
 Well, melamine was used as an experimental cancer-causing and tumor causing agent.
 It is moderately toxic by ingestion.
 I’d recommend against microwaving and eating from these dishes.

 Table salt contains ammonia, hydrocyanic acid and prussiate of soda used as an anticaking agent.
-The food additive, hydrocyanic acid, is toxic if you inhale, ingest or absorb it through your skin (another plug for the use of Celtic Sea salt which is a much healthier option.)
+Hydrocyanic acid is toxic if you inhale, ingest or absorb it through your skin (another plug for the use of Celtic Sea salt which is a much healthier option.)

-Tartaric Acid, also known as Cream of Tartar, Sodium Tartrate, Sodium Potassium Tartrate, and Azo dye, are also related.
-These chemicals are used as food additives in over 450 foods, including baking soda.
+Tartaric Acid also known as Cream of Tartar, Sodium Tartrate, Sodium Potassium Tartrate and Azo dye are also related.
+These chemicals are in over 450 foods including baking soda.
 Tartaric acid is made of Tamarind (an AVOID food for blood type O people) and also occurs naturally in wine, grapes and bananas.
 Reference: http://en.wikipedia.org/wiki/Tartaric_acid

-Vanilla flavoring, a common allergen I see in my practice, is actually p-cresol, a food additive of synthetic nut and vanilla flavoring agent obtained from coal-tar.
+Vanilla flavoring, a common allergen I see in my practice, is actually p-cresol, a synthetic nut and vanilla flavoring agent obtained from coal-tar.
 It naturally occurs in teas and is used in beverages, ice creams, ices, candy and baked goods.
-This food additive is more powerful than phenol (also derived from coal tar) but less toxic.
+It’s more powerful than phenol (also derived from coal tar) but less toxic.
 Those people who have petrochemical allergies would be more allergic to this flavoring.
 Symptoms of petrochemical allergies abound and include getting the munchies while in a vehicle, falling asleep in the car and feeling nauseous with the smell of diesel (there is a homeopathic remedy to clean up this allergy by the way.)

 Walnut flavoring is actually trichoral hydrate used in the hide tanning industry

 In summary?
 After going through 450 pages of information I can see that artificially flavored things are definitely out and highly suspect—especially artificially flavored fruit items.
-Most of the candy our kids eat are crammed with these food additives—actually more than a few chemicals (as food additives) for each type of candy!
+Most of the candy our kids eat are crammed with these things—actually more than a few chemicals for each type of candy!

-To make matters worse, sometimes the United States makes herbicides/pesticides and fungicides that are illegal to use in our country and then we ship them to other countries to use.
-The produce is then shipped back to us to eat as food additives.
+To make matters worse sometimes the United States makes herbicides/pesticides and fungicides that are illegal to use in our country and then we ship them to other countries to use.
+The produce is then shipped back to us to eat.
 So everybody in the process gets exposed to the toxic chemicals.
 How rude!